AsgerHB/state-space-transformation-shielding/ReadMe.typ

   ) <PossibleToHit>]
 )

+@BBShieldOverlaidMechanicalEnergy shows the shield for the bouncing ball overlaid with this mechanical energy plot.
-It is not very scientific, but I made sure the axis matched a visualisation of the safety strategy for the bouncing ball, and then I used a graphics editing program to overlay one with the other, which is shown in @BBShieldOverlaidMechanicalEnergy.
+It is not very scientific, but I made sure the axis matched a visualisation of the safety strategy for the bouncing ball, and then I used a graphics editing program to overlay one with the other.
 Thus, the visualisation is not guaranteed to be pixel perfect, but it is very nearly correct.

+@PossibleToHit shows the area where it is possible to hit the ball.
+Note that it is not known whether the ball will be hit simply from observing $E_mek$.

 #pagebreak()